WebDevStudios/aad-first-party-sso-wordpress/README.md

 The AADSSO plugin can be configured to set different WordPress roles based on the user's membership to a set of user-defined groups.
 This is a great way to control who has access to the blog, and under what role.

+**You will need to enable the permissions for your Azure Active Directory application**.
+In the 'CONFIGURE' tab, Under the 'permissions to other applications' heading, it needs to have Delegated Permission to "Read Directory Data" and "Enable sign-on and read users' profiles".

-The configuration is also done in Settings > AAD Settings
+Once your application permissions have been updated, you will need to update the plugin's configuration in Settings > AAD Settings:

 - Enable role mapping must be checked.
-- Each role contains a key-value map of Azure Active Directory group object IDs (the keys) and WordPress roles (values).
-Valid values for roles are `'administrator'`, `'editor'`, `'author'`, `'contributor'`, `'subscriber'`.
+- There are inputs for several common WordPress roles, Administrator, Editor, Author, Contributor, and Subscriber.
+The inputs expect the Azure Active Directory group object IDs.
+You can find the group object IDs under the Active Directory 'GROUPS' tab.
+	- You will see a listing of any custom groups that exist for that directory.
+	- Click on the one you want the ID for.
+	- Click on the 'PROPERTIES' tab.
+	- At the bottom, you'll see the value you need in the 'OBJECT ID' setting.
-- Custom WordPress roles to Activie Directory groups can be added in the Custom role mapping box by placing one mapping per line in the format: wp_role aad_group.
+- Custom WordPress roles to Activie Directory groups can be added in the Custom role mapping box by placing one mapping per line in the format: `<wp_role> <aad_group_id>`.

 ### Groups membership-based roles (no default role)

-Users are matched by their login names in WordPress, and WordPress roles are dictated by membership to a given Azure AD group.
-If the user is not a part of any of these groups, they are assigned the `default new user role in WordPress.
+Users are matched by the Azure AD login IDs in WordPress, and WordPress roles are dictated by membership to a given Azure AD group.
+If the user is not a part of any of these groups, they are assigned the default new user role in WordPress, or you can specify the default role in the plugin's configuration settings.